WadhahEssam/ksu-gpa/README.md

 ## Motivation
-since there is no official GPA calculator for King Saud University and other calculators out there has so many problems :
+since there is no official GPA calculator for King Saud University and other GPA calculators in the internet have so many problems like :
-- require user to go and get his old points and hours and gpa.
+- requiring user to search for his old points and hours and gpa.
 - hard to use.
 - takes many steps and buttons to get the final result.
 - require scrolling up and down.